r2devops/hub/jobs/sls_scan/README.md

 ## Description

-This job use the [ShiftLeftSecurity sast scan](https://github.com/ShiftLeftSecurity/sast-scan){:target="_blank"} which is a combination of various vulnerability scaners for different languages to help detect those in your project.
+This job uses the [ShiftLeftSecurity sast scan](https://github.com/ShiftLeftSecurity/sast-scan){:target="_blank"} which is a combination of various vulnerability scanners for different languages to help detect those in your project.
 This job permit to fully integrate it in Gitlab (sls-scan was developped to be used as a pre-commit and in CI directly).

 !!! info
     There are 27 different languages supported(👉 [full list](https://github.com/ShiftLeftSecurity/sast-scan#bundled-tools){:target="_blank"})